Headquarters of the Federal Intelligence Service: History

 The headquarters is located near the former trace of the Berlin Wall, on the eastern side, some 350 meters (1150 ft) from the canal which marked the border to West Berlin during the Cold War, and directly adjacent to the former Chausseestraße crossing point.
 The headquarters are built on the site of the former stadium Stadion der Weltjugend.

-Following the decision to build the new BND headquarters there, a massive urban renewal has taken place in the neighbourhood, with many new construction projects opposite the BND headquarters, including high-end apartment buildings, a new park, the Café Top Secret, a new hotel, and buildings housing office spaces and retail stores.
+Following the decision to build the new BND headquarters there, a massive urban renewal has taken place in the neighbourhood, with many new construction projects opposite the BND headquarters, including high-end apartment buildings, a new park, a new hotel, and buildings housing office spaces and retail stores.

 The headquarters includes a visitor center that is open to the public; it is the first intelligence organisation to have such a center.

 Although completed in 2017, the official opening was held in February 2019.
 Angela Merkel, Chancellor of Germany attended and made this statement: "In an often very confusing world, now, more urgently than ever, Germany needs a strong and efficient foreign intelligence service".
 At the time, some 4,000 employees were expected to work from this location, moving here from the former headquarters in a suburb of Munich.
 The agency's total number of employees, in Germany and other countries, was approximately 6,500.